 Did you know that you can join fabric with just two holes?
 You can also use it for banners or making rope for other crafts.
 It is super easy!
 This method is key to rug making.

 I'm trying something new this week!
 Here is a video SHOWING how to join fabric without sewing!
-This was WAY more fun that taking a bazillion pictures and writing out instructions.
+This was WAY more fun than taking a bazillion pictures and writing out instructions.
 (Plus that is exactly what is in the ebook!)

 Joining fabric strips is not hard at all but it is essential to making a rug.
 I like this method because I don't need a needle or thread and these knots are pretty indestructible once they are part of the rug.

 Want it all now?
 You can get the ad-free, printable .pdf for easy to follow instructions that you can take with you anywhere for just $5.